Sardinia and Corsica: History

-Even though Rome had drawn up an earlier treaty with Carthage following the First Punic War, a complete disregard to the agreement led it to annex Sardinia and Corsica by force during the Mercenary War.
-In 238 BC, the Carthaginians, accepting their defeat in the First Punic War, surrendered Corsica and Sardinia, which together became a province of Rome.
+While Carthage was occupied with the Mercenary War, Rome broke the terms of a treaty made after the First Punic War and annexed Sardinia and Corsica by force.
+In 238 BC the Carthaginians surrendered their claim to the islands, which together became a province of Rome.
 This marked the beginning of Roman domination in the Western Mediterranean.
 The Romans ruled the area for 694 years.

 The Nuragic Sardinians and Corsicans, however, often rebelled against the Roman rulers.
 A revolt broke out in 235 BC, but it was violently suppressed by Manlius Torquatus, who celebrated a triumph over the Sardinians.
 Other revolts arose in 233 BC and were repressed as well by the consul Spurius Carvilius Maximus Ruga, who celebrated with a triumph the same year.
 In 232 BC, the Sardinians were defeated again, this time by the consul Manlus Pompilus who was granted the honor of celebrating a triumph.
 In 231 BC, in light of the widespread tensions, a consular army was sent to deal with each island: one against the Corsicans, commanded by Gaius Papirius Maso, and the other one against the Sardinians, led by Marcus Pomponius Matho.
 However, the consuls did not manage to report a triumph since both campaigns failed.
 A mass revolt, known as Bellum Sardum, broke out during the Second Punic War in 216 BC: a massive Sardinian rebellion led by the landowner Hampsicora, a native of the city of Cornus, who commanded an army of natives and allied Carthaginians with the title of Dux Sardorum, and aided the Sardinian army with 15,000 foot soldiers and 1,500 knights.
 The Roman and the Sardo-Punic army fought at the Battle of Decimomannu; however, the Romans prevailed, and the rebellion ended with Hampsicora's suicide and the sack of the city of Cornus at the hands of the Roman Army, commanded by Manlius Torquatus.